zveric/Enviromental-Science-Notes/The Hydrosphere/Water Supply in the UK.md

 ## Spatial Mismatch
-- The north west of england, wales and scotland have a water surplus
+- The north west of England, Wales, and Scotland have a water surplus

 ## Large scale water transport
 - Very expensive